cardano-scaling/hydra/docs/docs/tutorial/index.md

 ## Step 1.
 Connect to Cardano

-The Hydra Head protocol requires a connection to Cardano layer 1 to verify and post protocol transactions in a trustless way.
+The Hydra head protocol requires a connection to Cardano layer 1 to verify and post protocol transactions in a trustless way.
 Start by setting up a `cardano-node` on the public testnet.
 With Mithril, you can skip synchronizing the whole history and get started quickly.

 Download the latest blockchain snapshot using `mithril-client` configured for the `preprod` network: